Why does my dog sound like he’s choking?

 In a complete obstruction, the vet may perform an emergency tracheotomy — a quick procedure that allows them to pass a breathing tube from the neck straight into the windpipe.
 This bypasses the obstruction, allowing your pet to breathe until it’s removed.
 In the worst case scenario, the vet may not be able to resuscitate a dog that has stopped breathing.

-I've stopped my dog choking, should I still see a vet?
+My dog has stopped choking, should I still see a vet?

-It’s a good idea to have your dog checked out by the vet, even if you manage to get rid of the choking hazard.
-Some dogs bite their own tongue or the inside of the mouth, while the foreign object could have left abrasions.
-Dogs who have received the Heimlich manoeuvre must be checked for chest trauma.
+Your dog should still see a vet, even if you manage to stop them choking.
+Some dogs bite their own tongue or the inside of the mouth, while the foreign object could have left abrasions, and dogs who have received the Heimlich manoeuvre must be checked for chest trauma.